2019 Yamagata earthquake: Geology

 The northwestern side of Honshu lies on the southeastern margin of the Sea of Japan, an area of oceanic crust created by back-arc spreading from the late Oligocene to middle Miocene.
-The extensional tectonics associated with the spreading formed a series of N-S trending extensional faults and associated basins.
-The crust in this area is subjected to east–west compression associated with the convergent boundary between the Amur Plate and the Okhotsk Plate.
+The extensional tectonics associated with the spreading formed a series of N–S trending extensional faults and associated basins.
+The crust in this area is subjected to east–west compression associated with the convergent boundary between the Amur Plate and the Okhotsk microplate.
 As a result of this strain, the north–south trending extensional faults are reactivated in a reverse sense.
 The 1964 Niigata earthquake, the 1983 Sea of Japan earthquake, and the 1993 Hokkaidō earthquake were all a result of similar processes.

 Damage and effects

 The magnitude 6.4 earthquake triggered a tsunami advisory for three prefectures in Japan.
 A tsunami with a height of 10 cm was reported in Niigata.
 The earthquake damaged a total of 149 homes in Akita, Niigata, and Yamagata prefectures.